byte4RR4Y/rock-4se-kali/README.md

 # Kali Linux XFCE for Radxa Rock Pi 4 SE
+# This build should run on most Radxa Rockchip devices !!!
 __________________________________________________________________________________________________
 A Kali Linux ARM image for the RADXA Rock Pi 4 SE - rk3399t